scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 ScummVM generates the samples when using AdLib, FM-Towns, PC Speaker or IBM PCjr emulated sound.
 22050Hz will usually be fine for these options, although for Beneath a Steel Sky 44100Hz is recommended.

 ScummVM has to resample all sounds to the selected output frequency.
 It is recommended to choose an output frequency that is a multiple of the original frequency.
-Choosing an in-between number may not be supported by your sound card.
+Choosing an in-between number might not be supported by your sound card.

 .. _buffer: